vim-airline/vim-airline/CONTRIBUTING.md

 *  Adhere to the existing style as much as possible; notably, 2 space indents and long-form keywords.
 *  Keep the history clean!
 Squash your branches before you submit a pull request.  `pull --rebase` is your friend.
 *  Any changes to the core should be tested against Vim 7.4.
+*  Contributers should install [thinca/vim-themis](https://github.com/thinca/vim-themis) to run tests before sending a PR if they applied some modification to the code.
+PRs which does not pass tests won't be accepted.

 # Bugs